 The purpose of creating a syllabus for your course is to provide the context and a summary of the course, as well as describe the expectations you have for your students.
 Additionally, according to Littlefield,2 a well-crafted syllabus also sets the tone for the course, acts as a planning tool for faculty, and serves as a contract between the instructor and students.
-Not only should students know what is expected of them to succeed in the course after reading the syllabus, but students should also know what to expect from their instructor.
+The syllabus should not only let students know what is expected of them to succeed in the course, but also know what to expect from their instructor.
 For these reasons, it is crucial that an effective syllabus is provided to students as soon as the course begins.
 Below are some of the best practices for developing the most effective syllabus possible.

 Before you begin, review the information you have collected (or will need to collect if you haven't already):